List of past Lucchese crime family mobsters: Salvatore Santoro

 When Santoro was released from prison in 1978 he took over as underboss, continuing to oversee the powerful Bronx faction of the family.
 He left the drug trade alone and instead took over the labor and construction racketeering operations for the family in New York City.
 Santoro gained a reputation as a labor racketeer and worked with consigliere Christopher Furnari and other top capos in the family.
 He bought a home on City Island Avenue in City Island, Bronx.

 In the early 1980s, Anthony Corallo found a new way to discuss business without ever meeting his top underlings Santoro and Furnari.
 Corallo used his Jaguar with a phone inside and talked to mostly Santoro on the phone while he was driving around in New York with his chauffeur Aniello Migliore.
 This succeeded mostly because the noise of the old Jaguar was so loud that it was not possible to hear what Corallo and others were saying.
 However, after the Jaguar came with a new engine and new filter, Federal Bureau of Investigation agents planted a bug in it, and listened in to Corallo's conversations with Santoro, mostly about the profit from the labor and construction racketeering operations in the Bronx, where they extorted unions and had influence in the construction industry.

-As US law enforcement undertook a concerted effort to crush organized crime activities in New York City during the mid-1980s, they put eleven top members of the Five Families, including the entire leadership of the Lucchese crime family, Corallo, Santoro and consigliere Christopher "Christie Tick" Furnari, on trial, called the Mafia Commission Trial or the Commission Case.
+As U.S. law enforcement undertook a concerted effort to crush organized crime activities in New York City during the mid-1980s, they put eleven top members of the Five Families, including the entire leadership of the Lucchese crime family, Corallo, Santoro and consigliere Christopher "Christie Tick" Furnari, on trial, called the Mafia Commission Trial or the Commission Case.
 The defendants were arrested on February 25, 1985, on various charges, including labor racketeering, extortion, loansharking, illegal gambling and murder.

 The trial began in September 1986.
 The charges also involved the execution of Bonanno crime family de facto boss Carmine Galante in 1979, allegedly on the orders of the Commission because they saw Galante as a potential rival who planned to take over all organized crime operations in the New York area.

 On November 19, 1986, Santoro and the other defendants were convicted on all counts.
 On January 13, 1987, Santoro was sentenced to 100 years in prison and fined $250,000.